 Can Dogs Eat Cherries?
 When it is or isn’t an Emergency

-What to do if your dog eats a whole cherry
+What to do if your dog ate cherry pits

 Can dogs eat dried cherries?

 No, you shouldn’t let your dog eat dried cherries, even if they don’t come with the pit.
 Dried cherries often come with preservatives and extra sugar, both of which aren’t healthy for dogs.
 100% pitted cherries might be okay for dogs to eat in small, infrequent amounts as long as it’s free of unsafe preservatives and additives.